gregnrobinson/cloud-tools/README.md

     _IMG_DEST: gcr.io/<REPO_NAME>/<IMAGE_NAME>
 ```

-If your image is in GCR, the pipeline will hev access to push without any further steps.
-If you are using Dockerhub, you can reference the following block of code and configure secrets manager in GCP.
+If your image is in GCR, the pipeline service account will have access to push images without any further steps.
+If you are using Dockerhub, you can reference the following block of code and configure secrets managerti store your username and password.

 ```
 availableSecrets: